The fair catch rule in football was made to protect the punt returner. Multiple scenarios may occur once the player. What is a fair catch in football?

 How To Initiate a Fair Catch Kick

 The player must wave their hand in the air above their head.
-The special teams coaches (or head coach) must then tell the referee he will attempt a fair-catch kick.
+The special teams coach (or head coach) must then tell the referee he will attempt a fair-catch kick.
 If they do not go above their head, it can be an invalid fair catch signal.

 This will prompt both coaches to put out their kickoff and kickoff return teams.